Kaabil: Release

+Reception

-Critical reception
+Critical response

-Taran Adarsh of Bollywood Hungama gave the movie 4 out of 5 stars and wrote, "On the whole, Kaabil is gripping, gut-wrenching and is likely to stay with you for a long time."

-The Indian Express gave the movie 1.5 out of 5 and said, "Hrithik does all the heavy lifting and remains the only bright spot in this dispirited mess of a movie.
+Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars and wrote, "On the whole, Kaabil is gripping, gut-wrenching and is likely to stay with you for a long time."
+The Indian Express gave the film 1.5 out of 5 stars and wrote, "Hrithik does all the heavy lifting and remains the only bright spot in this dispirited mess of a movie.
 He still has the moves.
 What he needs is a plot."

-Meena Iyer of Times of India gave the film a rating of 4/5 stars, noting that the movie seemed to be inspired by the 1989 movie Blind Fury and the 2014 Korean movie Broken.
+Meena Iyer of Times of India gave the film 4/5 stars, noting that the movie seemed to be inspired by the 1989 movie Blind Fury and the 2014 Korean movie Broken.
 Iyer praised Roshan's performance as his "all-time best", and felt that the character Rohan was "vulnerable as a lover and menacing as a killing-machine".

-Sarita A. Tanwar of Daily News and Analysis gave the rating of 4/5 stars stating "Kaabil is old-school, emotional and forceful.
+Sarita A. Tanwar of Daily News and Analysis gave 4/5 stars writing "Kaabil is old-school, emotional and forceful.
 And an absolute must for all Hrithik Roshan fans.
 And if you aren't his fan, you might feel differently after this film".

-Writing for The Hindu, Namrata Joshi gave the film 2 out of 5 and called it a "predictable revenge and retribution saga that offers nothing new other than the visually impaired protagonists."

-Rachit Gupta from Filmfare wrote "Hrithik carries this film on his capable shoulders.
-His perfectly nuanced performance is the reason you’ll enjoy the thrills of Kaabil." and gave the movie 3 stars out of 5.

-Bollywood Bubble gave the movie a rating of 4 out of 5 and said, "‘Kaabil’ will present you a far bitter truth.
+Writing for The Hindu, Namrata Joshi gave the film 2 out of 5 stars and called it a "predictable revenge and retribution saga that offers nothing new other than the visually impaired protagonists."
+Rachit Gupta from Filmfare gave 3 out of 5 stars and wrote "Hrithik carries this film on his capable shoulders.
+His perfectly nuanced performance is the reason you’ll enjoy the thrills of Kaabil".
+Bollywood Bubble gave 4 out of 5 stars and wrote, "‘Kaabil’ will present you a far bitter truth.
 It'll draw a very uncomfortable, shrewd reality wherein the ones in greater need of support are the ones often thrown on the edge, laughed at.
 It'll show you a world in desperate need of more compassion, more kindness."

-Joginder Tuteja of Movie Talkies gave the rating of 4/5 stars and said, "Rakesh Roshan has ensured that Kaabil turns out to be a commercial film for the audiences that has all the right ingredients in place and that too in the right proportions.
+Joginder Tuteja of Movie Talkies gave 4/5 stars and wrote, "Rakesh Roshan has ensured that Kaabil turns out to be a commercial film for the audiences that has all the right ingredients in place and that too in the right proportions.
 It must have been quite a challenge to have three creative brains (Sanjay, Hrithik and himself) to blend seamlessly and deliver a product which is in just the right synch.
 That happens with Kaabil and that is the right reason why the final outcome keeps you glued on the screen right till the end."